gohryt/programming-languages-research/COMPILERS.md

 **D's CTFE** (Compile-Time Function Evaluation) executes arbitrary pure D functions at compile time when their arguments are known.
 Template arguments, `static if` conditions, and `enum` initializers can all invoke CTFE transparently.
 The implementation runs a simplified interpreter over D's frontend AST.
 The rule is pragmatic: "if it's pure and the arguments are known, it runs at compile time."

-**C++ `constexpr` / `consteval`** followed a more conservative trajectory: C++11 introduced `constexpr` for simple expressions, each standard expanded what's allowed (C++14 added statements, C++17 added more library support, C++20 added `consteval` for mandatory compile-time, C++23 added lift-time memory allocation with caveats).
-By C++26, `constexpr` covers nearly all of pure C++.
+**C++ `constexpr` / `consteval`** followed a more conservative trajectory: C++11 introduced `constexpr` for simple expressions, and each standard expanded what's allowed (C++14 added statements, C++17 added more library support, C++20 added `consteval` for mandatory compile-time and limited dynamic allocation during constant evaluation, and C++23 expanded library and language support further).
+C++26 continues that trajectory, but "nearly all of pure C++" remains an implementation- and proposal-status-sensitive claim rather than a settled portability guarantee.

 The interesting difference: D bet on a dynamic interpreter early and scaled up; C++ layered formal rules incrementally and caught up.
-The end state is similar — both let you run most of the language at compile time — but the path dependencies show.
-C++ compile-time evaluation is typically faster (JIT-style or AOT-compiled) but has tighter rules; D's is more permissive but can be slower on big compile-time programs.
+The end state is similar — both let you run much of the language at compile time — but the path dependencies show.
+Mainstream C++ `constexpr` evaluation is usually implemented by an interpreter/evaluator inside the compiler rather than by JIT- or AOT-compiling the compile-time program; its advantage is tighter integration with the type system and optimizer, while D's CTFE is often more permissive but can be slower on large compile-time workloads.

 Source: https://dlang.org/articles/ctarguments.html and https://en.cppreference.com/w/cpp/language/constexpr

 ### 12.8.
-Nim Typed Macros
+Nim Macros and Templates

-Nim's macro system is notable for operating on the **typed AST** rather than raw tokens.
-A macro receives an already-type-checked expression, can inspect type information, and produces a new typed expression that's re-integrated into the compilation.
-Unlike Rust proc macros (untyped tokens) or Template Haskell (partially typed), Nim macros sit between the two — they see types but operate on a simpler tree than the backend IR.
+Nim's macro system is notable for exposing the compiler's AST to user code while still being integrated with semantic analysis.
+Macros can operate on untyped syntax trees, typed syntax trees, or both depending on how their parameters are declared.
+This gives Nim a spectrum: templates perform hygienic-ish syntactic substitution before full semantic checking, untyped macros can introduce new syntax-shaped code early, and typed macros can inspect resolved symbols and type information.

-The advantage: macro output errors are reported at the macro's call site with type information intact, not deferred to a later pass.
-Macros can be generic over types, compose cleanly, and produce code that's indistinguishable from hand-written Nim in diagnostics.
+The advantage: macro authors can choose the phase they need.
+A typed macro can produce diagnostics with type information intact, while an untyped macro or template can generate declarations and bindings that become visible to later semantic analysis.
+This is more flexible than Rust proc macros over token streams, but less isolated from compiler internals.

-The cost is lexical: typed macros run after type inference, so they can't introduce new top-level declarations or bindings visible elsewhere.
-Nim addresses this with `template` (simpler, pre-typecheck) and `macro` (post-typecheck) as a two-tier system — a design choice that mirrors Scala 3's inline/quoted split.
+The cost is phase complexity.
+Because Nim exposes several expansion modes, users must understand when names are resolved, when generated declarations become visible, and which AST shape a macro receives.
+The design is powerful, but it is not simply "macros over an already-type-checked AST"; it is a multi-phase metaprogramming system spanning templates, untyped macros, and typed macros.

 Source: https://nim-lang.org/docs/macros.html